iselvaggi/iselvaggi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a Ph.D. student in the [Geometry and Mathematical Phisics](https://www.math.sissa.it/content/geometry-and-mathematical-physics) group at SISSA supervised by J. Alper and B. Fantechi.
-I am generally interested in various flavours of moduli stacks and derived categories in algebraic geometry
+I am generally interested in various flavours of moduli stacks and derived categories in algebraic geometry.